bu1th4nh/bu1th4nh.github.io/_pages/miscellaneous.md

 **Games and eSports**

 I am an avid fan of FPS games, such as Counter-Strike 2, Call of Duty, and Half-Life Series.
-Additionally, I also enjoy playing open-world games, such as GTA Online, Minecraft, and Disney Dreamlight Valley.
+Additionally, I also enjoy playing open-world games, such as GTA Online, Fallout 76, Minecraft, and Disney Dreamlight Valley.
 I also follow eSports tournaments, especially the CS:GO Major Championships, ESL Pro Tour CS and BLAST Premier Series.

 ![bu1th4nh](https://steam-stat.vercel.app/api?profileName=bu1th4nh)